fs-vwade/security-vault/pseudo.md

 4. We can use HTML to display our interface, and use a form to submit user information to produce the results.
 5. We can use JS to create the HTML elements and handle the internal calculations which will be stored in three variables, compared to the combination values, and the result displayed.
 6. Find a cool way to display the results to the user.

+## The Catch

+1. The solution is simple.
+2. Create three variables.
+3. Calculate the value of each combination number and define each variable.
+4. Display a message to the user.
+5. The message will contain the three combination values we just calculated.